Don’t be a selfless startup – TechCrunch

 Unfortunately, real life isn’t so easy, as WeWork and MoviePass have shown us over the past few years.

 In both cases, there were incumbents.
-In movie theaters, you had AMC and the like, who built a business model around ticket sales (shared with movie studios) and food/beverage concessions that targeted occasional customers at a high price point.
+In movie theaters, you had AMC and the like, which built a business model around ticket sales (shared with movie studios) and food/beverage concessions that targeted occasional customers at a high price point.
 Meanwhile, in commercial real estate, you had large landowners and family holders who demanded extremely long rent terms at high prices, often with personal financial guarantees from the CEO of the tenant firm.